tensorlakeai/indexify/examples/website_audio_summary/README.md

-# Website Summarizer and TTS Generator
+# Tensorlake Daily Website Summarizer

-This project demonstrates how to build a pipeline that scrapes a website, summarizes its content, and generates a text-to-speech (TTS) audio file using Indexify.
+This project demonstrates how to build a website summarization pipeline using Indexify.
+The pipeline scrapes a website, summarizes its content, and generates an audio version of the summary.

 ## Features

-- Web scraping using httpx
+- Website content scraping
 - Content summarization using OpenAI's GPT-4
 - Text-to-speech generation using ElevenLabs
-- Indexify for workflow orchestration

 ## Prerequisites

+- Python 3.9+
-- Docker and Docker Compose
+- Docker and Docker Compose (for containerized setup)
 - OpenAI API key
 - ElevenLabs API key

 ## Installation and Usage

-### Option 1: Local Installation
+### Option 1: Local Installation - In Process

 1. Clone this repository:
    ```